SaiSreeja17/account-statistics-powerbi/README.md

 This is the most important UX feature in the report.
 A bookmark button at the top of the page switches the entire view between two modes.

-**Line Charts mode** shows trend lines for visual pattern recognition — useful for spotting growth trajectories, seasonal dips, and product divergence over time.
+**Line Charts mode** shows trend lines for visual pattern recognition, useful for spotting growth trajectories, seasonal dips, and product divergence over time.

 **Grid Charts mode** replaces every chart with a precise data table showing the exact same information as numbers.
-This is for when a stakeholder asks for the exact number in a specific month — the answer is one click away without leaving the page or opening a separate report.
+This is for when a stakeholder asks for the exact number in a specific month.
+The answer is one click away without leaving the page or opening a separate report.

 This design means the dashboard serves two audiences simultaneously: executives who want to see the trend and analysts who need the exact figure.

 ---

-#### Visual 4 — Opened vs Closed by Month
+#### Visual 4 - Opened vs Closed by Month

 Three lines tracked over the full date range: Accounts Opened (green), Accounts Closed (yellow), Net Growth (orange).
 The gap between opened and closed lines represents the health of the portfolio at any point in time.